Rune-Status/jiren/README.md

 ```

 ## Deployment
 As Jiren is completely standalone, it can be deployed anywhere.
-However, this means that Jiren can not run on the same instance as your game service.
-Clients must either directly connect to this service or a proxy server (which is built by you) that communicates with Jiren.
+However, it is NOT recommended to have Jiren run on the same application instance as your game service.
+Streaming files creates a lot of garbage that could have an impact on your game service and should therefore be separated.